kubernetes/website/content/en/blog/_posts/2023-10-26-blixt-ebpf-rust-in-kubernetes-sigs.md

 One thing that can't be overstated about this project is that it has been at the center of a lot of learning, community building and fun.
-We have maintained a policy with this project that it shall never be intended for production use cases, and which means development of the project is more of a sandbox and a safe space for people to learn and experiment.
+We have maintained a policy with this project that it shall never be intended for production use cases which means development of the project is more of a sandbox and a safe space for people to learn and experiment.
 If any of this sounds interesting to you now is a great time to get involved!

 [gwapi]:https://github.com/kubernetes-sigs/gateway-api
 [gwc]:https://gateway-api.sigs.k8s.io/api-types/gatewayclass/